Do people with cerebral palsy have an increased risk of hip dislocation?

 Why is Hip Dislocation So Common in Childhood?

-The acetabulum (the hip socket) in young children mostly consists of cartilage.
+The acetabulum (the hip socket) in young children is covered with cartilage.

 Cartilage is slippery, which makes it ideal for allowing the bones to slide against each other.